 All of its functions are fantastic, and even though the peak amps are only 600 this is enough for most of us.
 After all, it is the portable aspect that draws us in.

 The manufacturers have also considered the battery and the fact we need to charge other things.
 Devices can be charged via the TACKLIFE T6 jump starter, and one full charge gives enough power to use 30 times without having to recharge.

 On top of these benefits, it is also an extremely compact item which can even fit in some glove compartments.
 Therefore, it doesn’t take up valuable space in your trunk.

-- Can charge from multiple sources including mains charging at home or cigarette lighters.
+- Can charge from multiple sources, including car cigarette lighter